penske-media-corp/pmc-larva/packages/larva-js/README.md

 ## Overview of Functionality

 There is no functionality directly provided by this package.
-Consuming projects must import the desired JavaScript into their build step, and initialize it using the provided functions.
+Consuming projects must import the desired JavaScript into their build step, and initialize it using functionality provided by each JS module.

-In general, this would be done as follows:
+**Refer to the larva-js source of the specific JS module you need**, but in general, this would be done as follows:

-1. Ensure @penskemediacorp/larva-js is installed.
-It is included with the main @penskemediacorp/larva package.
+1. Ensure `@penskemediacorp/larva-js` is installed.
+It is included with the main `@penskemediacorp/larva` package, so if the project is a Larva project, then this step is complete.
-2. Import the initXX function into the project-level asset building e.g. common.entry.js.
+2. Import the `init{ModuleName}s` function into the project-level asset building e.g. `import init{ModuleName}s from @larva-js/interface/ModuleName;` in common.entry.js.
-3. Call the initXX function inside an appropriate event listener, such as DOMContentLoaded.
+3. Call the `init{ModuleName}s()` function inside an appropriate event listener, such as `DOMContentLoaded`.

-Refer to individual interface or utility modules for more specific functionality and usage information.
+If you are using UI built with Larva that goes along with the module, then things should "just work".

-## Development Setup
+## Contributing to larva-js

 Contributions to this repository can be made by using running Larva server inside the `pmc-larva/packages/larva` for a sandbox environment, and linking the larva-js package to test local changes.